TheLime1/Validity/README.md

 The script will:
 - First validate existing proxies in the data folder
 - Remove dead proxies
-- Fetch new proxies from sources
+- Fetch new proxies from sources (concurrently)
-- Validate new proxies
+- Validate new proxies using random headers
 - Save up to 1000 alive proxies per type

 ## Output